Sisters of Charity of St. Louis: History

 Louise Elisabeth de Lamoignon was born into an aristocratic family in Paris, France, on October 3, 1763.

 In 1805 Pope Pius VII blessed the undertaking, but the final approbation of Rome was not obtained till 1840.
-The founder was elected superior for life as Mère St. Louis.
+The founder was elected superior for life, taking the religious name "St. Louis."
 There were at first no lay sisters, but finding this plan did not answer, Oblates of St. Louis were selected to act in this capacity; but they were not allowed to take vows until they have been ten years in the community.

 Its work was the education of poor girls who lived in orphanages attached to their convents, and to support these orphanages the sisters ran fee-paying schools.
 The sisters had twenty houses in France, most of which were in Brittany, but all their schools were closed by the French Government; the greater number of the sisters in consequence went to Canada, where they established a novitiate at Pont-Rouge.
 In 1898 they went to England, and opened a house at Minehead, in Somerset.

 In 1920, they established Notre Dame des Prairies Convent and a school at St. Augustine's parish in Wilcox, Saskatchewan.